feilipu/yaz180/readme.md

 Please see here for the status of [YABIOS](https://github.com/feilipu/yaz180/tree/master/yabios).

-Currently the YAZ180 is initialised to load preferably [YABIOS v1.1](https://github.com/feilipu/yaz180/tree/master/yabios) or alternatively [NASCOM Basic](https://github.com/feilipu/NASCOM_BASIC_4.7/tree/master/yaz180_NascomBasic56k).
-Applications can be built the [Z88dk]((https://github.com/z88dk/z88dk/tree/master/libsrc/_DEVELOPMENT/target/yaz180)) using the ROM (raw metal), and APP (yabios) models.
+Currently the YAZ180 is initialised to load preferably [YABIOS v1.2](https://github.com/feilipu/yaz180/tree/master/yabios) or alternatively [NASCOM Basic](https://github.com/feilipu/NASCOM_BASIC_4.7/tree/master/yaz180_NascomBasic56k).
+Applications can be built the [z88dk]((https://github.com/z88dk/z88dk/tree/master/libsrc/_DEVELOPMENT/target/yaz180)) using the ROM (raw metal), APP (yabios I/O), and CP/M (BDOS I/O) models.

-The YABIOS supports CP/M 2.2 Page 0 compatibility, with an underlying FAT32 File System, and has been extended to allow access to Z88dk libraries, and APU and floating point libraries, through the use of `RST+DEFW` short calls, and it includes both `_call_far` and `_jump_far` capability to allow applications to grow beyond 60kB.
+The YABIOS supports CP/M 2.2 Page 0 compatibility, with an underlying FAT32 File System, and has been extended to allow access to z88dk libraries, and APU and floating point libraries, through the use of `RST+DEFW` short calls, and it includes both `_call_far` and `_jump_far` capability to allow applications to grow beyond 60kB.
 There is support for 16 MByte CP/M drives as FAT32 files on a Compact Flash or PATA IDE drive up to 128 Gbyte (LBA 28).

-## Z88dk
+## z88dk

-[Z88dk support](https://github.com/z88dk/z88dk/tree/master/libsrc/_DEVELOPMENT/target/yaz180) has been completed, and improvement work continues daily.
+[z88dk support](https://github.com/z88dk/z88dk/tree/master/libsrc/_DEVELOPMENT/target/yaz180) has been completed, and improvement work continues daily.

 ## CP/M